Top

 The same school years and not same age - Degree of ability is mostly same.

-The same age and school year is high - Much education got who is higher.
+The same age and school year are high - Much education got who is higher.

 Ability: obtained the effects by school education